EBZebra/docs/edge/source/guide/printingGuide.md

 	var addressFile = EB.RhoFile.join(EB.Application.publicFolder, 'address.cpcl');

-	//assuming you made an instance and connected per the previous instructions myPrinter.sendFileContents(addressFile,function(e){
+	//assuming you made an instance and connected per the previous instructions

+	myPrinter.sendFileContents(addressFile,function(e){
 		console.log(e);
 		// Will return a PRINTER_STATUS...
 CONSTANT String });

 ## 7- Disconnect
-Whenever your app is finished printing, it's important to disconnect from the printer.
+Whenever an app is finished printing, it's important to disconnect from the printer.
 This is especially important for Bluetooth connections.
 To disconnect, use the [disconnect](../api/printingzebra#mdisconnect) method:

 	:::javacript
-	//assumes you already created an instance object from previous instructions myPrinter.disconnect();
+	//assumes you already created an instance object from previous instructions

+	myPrinter.disconnect();

 ## Using Files Stored On The Printer